interfacerproject/loshifacer/README.md

 ***
 ## 💾 Install

-There are two steps to do in advantage:
 - Clone [losh-rdf](https://gitlab.opensourceecology.de/verein/projekte/losh-rdf.git) on the machine.
 - Install [osh-toll](https://github.com/hoijui/osh-tool) in the main root of this repository and [projvar](https://github.com/hoijui/projvar) in a folder inside you PATH.
 - Modify .env.exmaple such that: